TABLE OF CONTENTS

 2. Transaction Limits.

-For outgoing ACH transfers originated from Account, the following limits apply:
+For outgoing ACH transfers originated from Account or Sub-account, the following limits apply:

 3. Electronic Funds Transfer Services.

 The following terms are used to describe Electronic Funds Transfer (“EFT”) services.
-“Automated credits” or “direct deposits” are deposits made to Account by electronic means.
-“Automated debits” and “automated payments” indicate payments authorized by Customer to be made from Account by electronic means.
+“Automated credits” or “direct deposits” are deposits made to Account or Sub-account by electronic means.
+“Automated debits” and “automated payments” indicate payments authorized by Customer to be made from Account or Sub-account by electronic means.

-When Customer accepts direct deposits or authorizes automatic payments/debits or transfers to or from Account, the following special terms and conditions apply.
+When Customer accepts direct deposits or authorizes automatic payments/debits or transfers to or from Account or Sub-account, the following special terms and conditions apply.

 4. Notice Disclosure.

-Under the operating rules of the National Automated Clearing House Association (“NACHA”), which sets the rules for Account ACH transactions, we are not required to give next-day notice of receipt of an ACH item, and we will not do so.
+Under the operating rules of NACHA, which sets the rules for Account and Sub-account ACH transactions, we are not required to give next-day notice of receipt of an ACH item, and we will not do so.
 We will, however, continue to notify Customer of the receipt of payments in the periodic statements.

 5. Choice of Law Disclosure.